Jarren Duran Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in MLB.
+- The Mets pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.36 team ERA ranks 18th among all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.36).

-- The right-hander's most recent time out came on Saturday against the Los Angeles Dodgers, when he threw six innings, surrendering one earned run while allowing four hits.
+- In his most recent outing on Sunday against the Los Angeles Dodgers, the right-hander tossed seven scoreless innings while surrendering one hit.

-- The 30-year-old has put up an ERA of 3.20, with 11.5 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .203 batting average against him.
+- In 17 games this season, the 38-year-old has put up a 3.99 ERA and 10.2 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.